10 Strategies for Dealing with Dementia and Anger Issues

 Short, direct sentences with only one thought per sentence are easier to understand.

-The goal is to give your older adult less to think about and less to remember.
-If you’re giving instructions, make it one step.
+The goal is to give your older adult fewer things to think about and fewer things to remember.
+If you’re giving instructions, keep them to one step.
 If you’re sharing information, keep it to one thought.

-Use fewer words, speak slowly, and use a positive and calm tone to make communication easier and less frustrating.
+Use fewer words, speak slowly, and maintain a positive, calm tone to make communication easier and less frustrating.

 8. Avoid fatigue